 (d) To estimate net load for a Metered Subsystem, the CAISO will apply a monthly historical based net/gross ratio to the MSS’s estimated gross load.
 The historical monthly ratio shall be specific to each MSS Operator and shall be calculated as the sum of each entity’s monthly actual net load divided by the sum of each entity’s monthly actual gross load, of the previous year.

-(e) CAISO Estimated Settlement Interchange Schedule Data for Intertie Schedule resources will be based on total Expected Energy and dispatch of the resources as calculated in the Real-Time Market and as modified by any applicable corrections to the Dispatch Operating Point for the resource.
+(e) The CAISO will estimate E-Tag for Interchange Schedules for System Resources based on total Expected Energy, and for EIM Transfer system resources based on Dispatch Instructions.

-CAISO will not estimate Unaccounted For Energy under Section 11.5.3, the rescission of payments for Regulation Up and Regulation Down Capacity under Section 8.10.8.6 or MSS deviation payments under 11.7.1 for purposes of calculating Initial Settlement Statement T+3B.
+(f) The CAISO will not estimate Unaccounted For Energy under Section 11.5.3, Real-Time Imbalance Energy Offset adjustment under Section 11.5.4.1(c), allocation of RTM Bid Cost Up-lift adjustment under Section 11.8.6.3.2(vi), or MSS deviation payments under 11.7.1 for purposes of calculating Initial Settlement Statement T+3B.

 * * * *